Niels-Clayton/self-tuning-buck-converter/README.md

 ### Literature

-A flat folder containing PDF copies of anything that will or could be cited in the reports: journal articles, tech notes, etc.  There should be a JabRef bibliography file at the same level as the PDF files.
+A flat folder containing PDF copies of anything that will or could be cited in the reports: journal articles, tech notes, etc.  There should be a BibTeX `.bib` bibliography file at the same level as the PDF files, for use with the [JabRef](http://www.jabref.org) open source bibliography and reference manager.

 ### Presentations